AhmedShola324/alx-low_level_programming/0x02-functions_nested_loops/README.md

 print 0, + or - and also return 0, 1, or -1 respectively.
 - 6-abs: the fuction returns the absolute value of an integer.
 - 7-last_digit: the function here prints the last digit of a number
 - 8-24_hours: the function here prints time in a day
+- 9-times_table: the function here prints the times table from 0-9